shea-parkes/neovim-config/README.md

 ### PowerShell Notes

 These don't really belong here, but I don't feel like making their own home ATM.
-Here are some PowerShell tools I'm using to survive my waning from `cmd.exe`:
+Here are some PowerShell tools I'm using to survive my weaning from `cmd.exe`:
   * Don't forget to trust your own scripts: `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned`
   * Grab [posh-git](https://github.com/dahlbyk/posh-git).
     * Install it: `PowerShellGet\Install-Module posh-git -Scope CurrentUser`